 - Includes a Global Trade Identification Number (GTIN) for traceability of food en route to the customer overseas.

-- Many other food companies are part of this initiative.
+- Many companies that ship frozen food or fresh produce are part of this initiative.

-- There is technology available to combine an RFID tag for Identification/traceability and temperature control.
+- When shipping frozen food, there is technology available to combine an RFID tag for Identification/traceability and temperature control.